jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

 Possibly you could even wrap the information up »So you…« and/or refer to an area you like further information about.
-Thus it will be clear that you care for the information and listened well – without casting some judgement on what was told to you.
+So it will be clear that you care for the information and listened well – without casting some judgement on what was told to you.

 ### Body Language

-Make a friendly impression using body language.
+Make a friendly impression by using body language.
 Probably you would not make a bad impression anyway, but let’s go through it nevertheless:
 Don't give an angry or stern impression by frowning and crossing arms and legs.
 Don't look careless by leaning back and looking to the